guigrpa/storyboard/README.md

 Some highlighted features:

 * Modify the server's filter configuration without restarting it.
-* Show a story chronologically (*flat*) or hierarchically (*tree*): hover on the story title for the button to appear.
+* Show stories chronologically (*flat*) or hierarchically (*tree*): hover on the story title for the button to appear.
 * Collapse/expand stories: click on the caret.
 Even when stories are collapsed, detect that they contain an error or warning thanks to a special icon.
 * Open attachments and exceptions: click on the folder icon.
 * Choose among 3 timestamp formats: UTC, local or relative to now: click on any timestamp.
 * Use quick find (case-insensitive) to highlight what you're looking for.
-* See how identical, consecutive messages get squashed into a convenient summary line.
+* Squash identical, consecutive messages into a convenient summary line.
 * Configure when and how Storyboard *forgets* old logs and stories.

 You can check out your new extension navigating to: http://storyboard-demo.herokuapp.com/